makerdao-dux/metadao-frontend/README.md

 - `yarn ipfs` deploys the portal to IPFS.
 Depends on setting correctly the environment variables for IPFS.
 See `scripts/ipfs` implementation if you want to change the IPFS pinner.
 - `yarn electron:package` builds and bundles a downlodable/executable version of the app.
 - `yarn electron:app` launches the application in the electron wrapper.
-- `yarn hardhat:mainnet --address 0x0000` launches a hardhat fork of mainnet on the block specified under `hardhat/mainnet.config.js`.
-It also seeds the addresses passed as parameter with test MKR, ETH and stETH.
+- `yarn hardhat:mainnet` launches a hardhat fork of mainnet on the block specified under `hardhat/mainnet.config.js`.
+- `yarn hardhat:mainnet:fund  --address 0x0000` Funds the address passed as parameter with test MKR, ETH and stETH.
+For more information, please check [running a test network](#running-on-test-mode).
+- `yarn storybook`.
+Launches the react storybook, for more information check [theming](#theming).

 ### Deploying the application on a server